 - Lastly, if you’re building an insight that you frequently look at – say your monthly sales numbers – you just want to view the output, not the governance and control processes that ensure that those numbers are correct.

 Our key finding is the notion of building a collaboration model with IT.
-By doing so, you can hand over work that has been prepared utilizing business thinking and expressed in a language or format that is convenient for data engineers to pick up, without any structural efforts from the business side.
+You can hand over work that has been prepared utilizing business thinking and expressed in a language or format that is convenient for data engineers to pick up, without any structural efforts from the business side.

 Data engineers are typically better at structuring processes

-Although discovering the business value of data might not be their first focus, they do cater to some other important factors that will enhance confidence in data:
+Although discovering the business value of data might not be their first focus, they do cater to some other essential factors that will enhance confidence in data:

 - Making sure the data quality is up-to-standards.